 Welcome to the Australian Dental Council

 The Australian Dental Council (ADC) is an independent not-for-profit company limited by guarantee formed in 1993.
-Under the National Registration and Accreditation Scheme, the ADC is the designated independent accreditation authority for the Australian dental professions.
+Under the National Registration and Accreditation Scheme, the ADC has been appointed by the Dental Board of Australia (DBA) as the designated independent accreditation authority for the Australian dental professions.

 The main functions of the ADC are:

 - to act as an external accreditation entity under the Health Practitioner Regulation National Law;

 - to develop accreditation standards, policies and procedures for dental practitioner programs of study;